MichaelCurrin/auto-commit-msg/README.md

 A VS Code extension which provides smart suggestions for your commit messages.

+## About

+It can describe a change for a single file.
+Such as create, update, remove or move.
+See the [tests](https://github.com/MichaelCurrin/auto-commit-msg/blob/master/src/test/message.test.ts).

+And it can use an appropriate semvar label in many cases.

 ## Example

 - You created a new file `foo.js`.
 The extension writes `feat: Create foo.js`.
 - If you updated your `Makefile`.
 Then extension writes `chore: Update Makefile`.
+- You updated a file in the docs directory.
+Message generated is `docs: Update bar.md`.

 ## Release disclaimer